 Gender Binary Activity

-This activity challenges students to take on diverse perspectives of people who are transgender or non-binary and creates rich discussion regarding the gender binary.
+This activity challenges students to take on diverse perspectives of people who are transgender and/or non-binary and creates rich discussion regarding the gender binary.

 This activity works well with any group size.
 A larger group should be divided evenly into smaller groups of 5-7; each group should focus on one of the scenarios.
 This can be followed by a whole-group discussion.
 For a smaller group, everyone can discuss each scenario and the instructor can lead the discussion.

 The class should be evenly divided into six groups.
-Each group should be given one of the scenarios below to read and should discuss the included questions.
-Groups should work together for 10-15 minutes and should be ready to summarize their discussion for the whole group.
+Each group is given one of the scenarios to read (see below); they then discuss the included questions.
+Groups work together for 10-15 minutes.
+Then, each groups summarizes their discussion for the whole group.
 Everyone can then consider the general discussion questions either in their small groups or in the larger group.